phiamo/MopaBootstrapBundle/Resources/doc/assetic-configuration.md

 If you encounter the following Error:

 ```
-An exception has been thrown during the compilation of a template ("You must add MopaBootstrapBundle to the assetic.bundle config to use the {% stylesheets %} tag in MopaBootstrapBundle::base.html.twig.") in "/YourProject/vendor/mopa/bootstrap-bundle/Mopa/Bundle/BootstrapBundle/Resources/views/base.html.twig".
+An exception has been thrown during the compilation of a template ("You must add OpwocoBootstrapBundle to the assetic.bundle config to use the {% stylesheets %} tag in OpwocoBootstrapBundle::base.html.twig.") in "/YourProject/vendor/opwoco/bootstrap-bundle/opwoco/Bundle/BootstrapBundle/Resources/views/base.html.twig".
 ```

 It's because the Bundle is not added to the bundles: [ ] config option in the assetic config.